naofireblade/homebridge-weather-plus/README.md

 Feel free to leave any feedback [here](https://github.com/naofireblade/homebridge-weather-plus/issues).

+## Features
+- Get current observations and forecasts for up to 10 days
+- Choose from 4 different weather services
+- Add multiple locations/services
+- See the weather history in the Eve App
+- See translations and [icons](#screenshots) in the Eve App
+- Use all values in HomeKit rules with the Eve App

 ## Observations and Forecasts

 The following **19 observation and forecast values** can be displayed and used in HomeKit rules.
-Forecasts can be displayed for up to 10 days (depending on choosen weather service).
-Use a 3rd party app like Elgato Eve to see all values, translations and some nice [icons](#screenshots).

 - Air Pressure
 - Cloud Cover